 Pretty much every woman alive has experienced the oblique, sideways, often unexpected attack that comes from a friend and slides in between your ribs, as swift and deadly as a sharpened knitting needle.
-Female friendships are complex, intense, and on occasion, laced with crapsules.

 It turns out that there is an actual biological underpinning for this behavior.
 Studies have shown that women are more likely to form close, same sex friendships.
 We are hard-wired for caregiving, and in response to stress, women often fall into a “tend and befriend” behavioral pattern.(footnote 1)

 Basically, over time, human females developed caregiving and bonding behaviors in response to dangerous situations.
 This was good for the species because if you were a cave lady whose response to danger was to grab a club and go duke it out, you could possibly get killed, your baby would be motherless, and then who would raise Fred Flintstone Jr.?
 It was much more adventitious for us to instinctively want to soothe our young and seek support from other females.The thing about that is, the tendency toward direct, physical aggression in females, which is governed by those same bio-behavioral systems, became inhibited.(footnote 2) This meant that female aggression expressed itself in indirect ways.
 This is why when your mom is pissed at you, she just rolls her eyes, looks death at you, and says she is JUST FINE.
 And then you know you have failed as a daughter and human being.
 (Another variant of this would be the long-suffering smile, followed by: “That’s all right, dear.
 I know you have more important things to do.”)